Insights

 If you’re passionate about supporting sustainable ecology alongside personal wealth creation, then your first move might be to avoid investing in industries that harm the environment.
 This means avoiding specific companies or industries that do more damage than good when it comes to things like carbon emissions, fossil fuel extraction, farming or old-growth forest destruction.

 But to really help the planet, our money needs to be invested in ‘good’.
 Investing in companies with climate positive goals allows us (and them), to expand our positive impact.
-And this is especially true if those companies are operating locally, supporting Kiwis and communities as they do it.
+There are some great companies operating locally, delivering impact and supporting Kiwi’s and communities as they do it.

-Pathfinder allocates up to 10% of our KiwiSaver investments towards positive private companies, via this mechanism we are currently making a positive impact on several New Zealand companies.
+Pathfinder allocates a small part of our KiwiSaver investments towards positive private companies.
 Let’s take a closer look at one local company who has made significant progress since we invested.

 Lodestone Energy is delivering renewable solar energy at pace.
 Their mission is to harness the sun’s energy to power Aotearoa’s zero-carbon future.
-A future where our electricity generation will need to double by 2050 as our vehicle fleet is electrified and our fossil fuels are replaced with electricity in industrial heat processes, according to Transpower.
+A future where our electricity generation will need to double by 2050 according to Transpower’s Whakamana i Te Mauri Hiko paper that examines potential future scenarios that may impact Aotearoa’s energy future.

-Lodestone is currently building solar panel ‘farms’ in various sunny locations around New Zealand that will generate enough energy to power 50,000 homes.
+Lodestone is currently building solar panel ‘farms’ in various sunny locations around New Zealand with a vision to ensure New Zealand has a ‘solar farm in every community.
 And that is just the start of it.
-Lodestone are 100% New Zealand owned and operated, they are employing Kiwi’s in some remote areas and their kaupapa is to be dedicated partners and collaborators with community within the regions they operate in.
+Lodestone is 100% New Zealand owned and operated, they are employing Kiwi’s in some remote areas and their kaupapa is to be dedicated partners and collaborators with community within the regions they operate in.
+They have three farms currently operating, 1 under construction, 5-6 in planning phases and 18 more planned nationwide.

 A positive investment

-Pathfinder initially invested in mid-2021 as our investment team saw Lodestone as a high-quality solar farm developer and the economics for solar farms had never looked as attractive for solar development in Aotearoa.
+Pathfinder initially invested in mid-2021 and again in 2025 as our investment team see Lodestone as a high-quality solar farm developer and the economics for solar farms continue to look attractive for solar development in Aotearoa.

 The investment, early on, allowed Lodestone to begin their construction work on their first solar farm in Dargaville in 2022 – Lodestone One.
 This 120GWh farm contains 125,000 solar panels and includes 170 hectares of farming operations.
 The electricity produced by the farm will be used by 5000 local residents.
 This farm, and subsequent farms being built after it, are more than just a power station – they have been designed to support continued agricultural activities around the solar infrastructure.
 An agrivoltaic approach[1] allows the land to continue to be productive, with over 85% of baseline farming yield expected when the solar farm is operational.

-Lodestone is now expanding their production with farms being built near Kaitaia, Waiotahe (east of Whakatane) and Edgecumbe.
-With plans to build another near Whitianga soon.
-And in more recent news, Lodestone just announced publicly that it has signed a long-term agreement with The Warehouse Group which will see more than 260 sites solar powered by electricity directly brought by Lodestone by 2026.
-Sites for the Group include The Warehouse, Warehouse Stationery, Noel Leeming, Torpedo7 stores and the Groups distribution centres and store support offices.
+In 2023 Lodestone announced that it has signed a long-term agreement with The Warehouse Group to that will see over 260 Warehouse owned site solar powered by Lodestone.
+Sites for the Group include The Warehouse, Warehouse Stationery and Noel Leeming stores as well as the Groups distribution centres and support offices.

-What happens at the end of their life?
+What happens at the end of a sun powered life?

 Lodestone use premium bi-facial panels - the dual-facing panels are largely powered by the sun facing surface, but they also absorb light reflected from the ground which is beneficial for sequestering heat.
 The panels are designed to last a minimum of 35 years and remain operating at almost 80% of their original efficiency even at the end of that period.